Muhammad-Sarfaraz/word-Ai/README.md

 # word-Ai
-Total Word and Characters calculator in a content
+Count Total Word and Characters in a content.
+PHP Source
+No Databse Required.
+Exact the .rar To the /Localhost or your web directory.
+Load it from your browser.
+Paste the content and hit calculate.